-The 22nd Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto House Natonal Landmark, the Borough of Haledon and the City of Paterson, is scheduled for Sunday, August 31st, 2014.
-Step-off will take place at 1:30 PM at the Botto House in Haledon.
-The parade will finish at the Great Falls Historic District in the City of Paterson, where the Great Falls Festival will be taking place.
+The 22nd Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto House Natonal Landmark, the Borough of Haledon and the City of Paterson, took place on Sunday, August 31st, 2014.
+Step-off happened at 1:30 PM at the Botto House in Haledon.
+The parade finished at the Great Falls Historic District in the City of Paterson.

-On August 31st, the Museum will be open to visitors, the Museum Store will be open to the public before the parade step-off, and the exhibit Border Angels by Sara Gurling and Pamela Calore will open and remain on display through December 31, 2014.
+On August 31st, the Museum was open to visitors, the Museum Store was open to the public before the parade step-off, and the exhibit Border Angels by Sara Gurling and Pamela Calore opened and remains on display through December 31, 2014.

-All community organizations, unions, businesses, cultural groups, and individuals interested in joining this historic march can contact the Museum at (973) 595-7953 or by emailing email@example.com.
-A Commemorative Journal will record the names of participants and all those who make donations to defray the cost of the parade.
-Parade sponsors who donate $100 can have their names recorded on a Commemorative Mug.
-Contributions of $200 will enable a donor to have a liting on the labor Day Parade T-shirt.
+Community organizations, unions, businesses, cultural groups, and individuals interested joined this historic march by contact ing the Museum at (973) 595-7953 or by emailing email@example.com.
+A Commemorative Journal recorded the names of participants and all those who made donations to defray the cost of the parade.
+Parade sponsors donated $100 can have their names recorded on a Commemorative Mug.
+Contributions of $200 enabled a donor to have a liting on the labor Day Parade T-shirt.

 It was on June 28, 1894 that President Grover Cleveland, a native of Caldwell, New Jersey, signed the bill that made Labor Day a legal national holiday.
 In that same year, on Monday, September 3, 1894, the first official holiday was celebrated and every first Monday of September thereafter.